grettke/help/help.md

 to be crystal clear that the prompt line in comint buffers would be read only.
 This turned out to be a mistake; though I am not sure why, when, or how it became a mistake.
 Nonetheless, this should be left alone.
-The way the issue here manifested was that all ℝ buffers opened by `ess` were 100% read only which obviously is a **big issue** if you actually want to use!
+The way the issue here manifested was that all R buffers opened by `ess` were 100% read only which obviously is a **big issue** if you actually want to use!
 ROFL

 ```lisp